GoitStudentsWorks/node_front_bc_53_Anna-Voronina/README.md

-# React + Vite

 # Petgrammers

 This project is an animal classifieds board developed using React with Vipe.
 It allows users to create listings for the sale of animals and search for listings based on various parameters.

 ## Key Features